exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 throw
 -----

-Throw is the keyword which raise an existing exception.
+Throw is the keyword which raise an exception.

+When an exception is thrown, the normal flow of the program is interrupted, and PHP starts looking for an exception handler to catch and handle the exception.

 .. code-block:: php